 State Sex Education Policies and Requirements at a Glance

 - Florida schools are not required to teach sex education.
-However, they are required to teach comprehensive health education that includes instruction on teenage pregnancy.
+However, they are required to teach health education that includes instruction on “the consequences of teenage pregnancy” and some aspects of sex education.

-- Curriculum must include the benefits of abstinence as the expected social standard.
+- The curriculum must include the benefits of abstinence as the “expected standard.”

-- If a school chooses to teach further instruction on HIV/AIDS, instruction must emphasize the benefits of heterosexual marriage.
+- If a school chooses to teach further instruction on HIV/AIDS, instruction must emphasize the benefits of heterosexual marriage and must be age and developmentally appropriate.

-- Parents or Guardians may submit a written request to remove their children from instruction on reproductive health or any disease.
-This is referred to as an “opt-out” policy.
+- Parents or guardians may submit a written request to remove their children from instruction on reproductive health or any disease.
+This is referred to as an “opt-out” policy. policy.

-Florida Statute 48-1003.42 states that public schools must teach comprehensive health education that includes giving students “an awareness of the benefits of sexual abstinence as the expected standard and the consequences of teenage pregnancy.”
+Florida law has more laws prohibiting topics from being taught in sex education than requiring topics to be taught.
+Florida Statute 48-1003.42 states that public schools must teach “comprehensive health education” that includes prevention of child sexual abuse, exploitation, and human trafficking.
+Public schools must teach students in grades 7 through 12 instruction on teen dating violence and abuse while students in grades 6 through 12 must be instructed on “the benefits of sexual abstinence as the expected standard and the consequences of teenage pregnancy.”
 State policy reads that “course descriptions for comprehensive health education shall not interfere with the local determination of appropriate curriculum, which reflects local values and concerns.”
-Curriculum must include a teen dating violence component.

 - Teach abstinence from sexual activity outside of marriage as the expected standard for all school-age students, while teaching the benefits of monogamous, heterosexual marriage;